Calen Bullock

-Calen Bullock (born April 30, 2003) is an American football safety for the USC Trojans.
+Calen Bullock Jr. (born April 30, 2003) is an American professional football safety for the Houston Texans of the National Football League (NFL).
+He played college football for the USC Trojans.

-High school career
+Early life

-Bullock attended John Muir High School in Pasadena, California.
-He played both defensive back and wide receiver in high school.
-He committed to the University of Southern California (USC) to play college football.
+Bullock was born on April 30, 2003, in Pasadena, California.
+He attended and played high school football for John Muir High School in Pasadena, playing defensive back and wide receiver.
+He committed to USC to play college football.

 College career

-Bullock entered his true freshman season at USC in 2021 as a starter for the opening game due to starter Isaiah Pola-Mao testing positive for Covid-19.
+Bullock entered his true freshman season at USC in 2021 as a starter for the opening game due to starter Isaiah Pola-Mao testing positive for COVID-19.
 Overall he started six of 12 games recording 39 tackles and two interceptions.
-He entered his sophomore year in 2022 as a starter.
+Bullock was named first-team All-Pac-12 in 2023 after recorded 42 tackles, seven pass deflections, and two interceptions.
+He declared for the 2024 NFL draft following the season.

+Professional career

+Bullock was selected by the Houston Texans in the third round, 78th overall, in the 2024 NFL draft.
+Bullock recorded an interception in his NFL debut in Week 1 against the Colts.
+He was named to the PFWA All-Rookie Team.